Resend logo

 Resend Review FAQ

-For startups evaluating developer tools tools, Resend is worth a closer look.
+For startups evaluating developer & it tools, Resend is worth a closer look.
 The combination of mature features and the $300 in credits startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 What are the main pros of Resend?